mroseneck/connectathon-constraint-modelling/README.md

 ### Insufficient expressive power

 At XClinical, we make heavy use of our own vendor extensions to amend the shortcomings of ODM, regarding relationships of entities conditional validity.
-To name just one example:  ConditionDefs are insufficient to model complex enable/disable behavior of elements.
+To name just two example:  ConditionDefs are insufficient to model complex enable/disable behavior of elements and there is no proper way to reflect the semantics of measurement units.

 ### System idiosyncrasies and extension versus composition